xsoder/env/README.md

 > This is just a personal preference meaning it is not for meant for everybody who just want their things to work.

 > [!WARNING]
 > All of the tools I use here are my choices so be aware that you have to do your own setup.

-> [!WARNING]
-> And this will only work for archlinux
+And this will only work for archlinux

 ## Introduction
 This is a custom enviroment I setup for archlinux on a better use of my system.
 This is a customized script to automate my linux setup and make my life easier.